DalSoft/DalSoft.RestClient/README.md

 Originally created to remove the boilerplate code involved in creating integration tests and SDK's for RESTFul API's.
 I know there are a couple of dynamic rest clients out there but I wanted the syntax to look a particular way, and I wanted it to be particularly useful for testing.

-> This library is biased towards JSON content and is setup by default with accept and content headers for JSON.
-See Working with non JSON content
+> DalSoft.RestClient is biased towards RESTFul API's returning JSON - if you don't provide Accept and Content-Type headers then they are set to `application/json`.
+[See Working with non JSON content](https://github.com/DalSoft/DalSoft.RestClient/wiki/Working-with-non-JSON-content)

 ## Supported Platforms